dhawel/mapbox-gl-heatmap-canvas/README.md

 A simple JavaScript library for rendering interpolated heatmaps on a Mapbox GL JS map.

-By providing a set of gradient points and their corresponding values, the library uses a distance-based interpolation method to create a smooth heatmap that transitions between the different gradient points.The library provides an easy-to-use API for generating and rendering heatmaps on Mapbox GL JS maps, making it a useful tool for visualizing spatial data.Interpolation of color are based on bilinear interpolation algorithm.This module use [gradient2d](https://github.com/dismedia/gradient2d) library to implement bilinear interpolation.
+By providing a set of gradient points and their corresponding values, the library uses a distance-based interpolation method to create a smooth heatmap that transitions between the different gradient points.
+The library provides an easy-to-use API for generating and rendering heatmaps on Mapbox GL JS maps, making it a useful tool for visualizing spatial data.

+The interpolation algorithm uses inverse distance weighting to blend colors smoothly across the canvas, creating natural-looking heatmap visualizations.

 # Examples

 - Here is the link to a demo [live demo](https://mapbox-gl-heatmap-canvas.vercel.app/)

 # Installing